 And this was the embryonic beginning of what would eventually be the birth of Lloyd’s Tropical Bike Tour many years later.
 How lucky I am to be making a living doing what I love and loving what I do as I show so many people the special place that’s become my home.

-Imagine being a stranger in an exotic place and having a good friend who knows every wrinkle of it, someone who will take you to places other visitors will never see.
+Imagine being a stranger in an exotic place and having a good friend who knows every wrinkle of it, someone who takes you to places other visitors never see.
 That is the essence of Lloyd’s Tropical Bike Tour.
 My specialty is showing off the lush tropical plant life that thrives here, especially those with edible fruit.
-I am the mango master and from spring into summer we will sample the best of the of the best tasting fruit on Earth.
-But there is always some kind of fruit in season, perhaps something you’ve never tried before, like a sapodilla, a Surinam cherry, a sugar apple, or … let me surprise you.
-Just sit back, peddle along effortlessly on our flat island and relax.
+I am the mango master and from spring into summer we sample the best of the of the best tasting fruit on Earth.
+But there is always some kind of fruit in season, perhaps something you’ve never tried before, like a sapodilla, a Surinam cherry, a sugar apple, or… just let me surprise you.
+Just sit back, pedal along effortlessly on our flat island, and relax.
 It all makes so much sense.

-Along the way I might stop and interview someone who’s grown up here (a conch), someone who can tell you what it was like in the “old days”.
+Along the way, I might stop and interview someone who’s grown up here (a conch), someone who can tell you what it was like in the “old days.”
 Ladies and gentlemen, this is live entertainment, living history performed for your pleasure.
 It’s this kind of spontaneity that I cherish most.
-Each tour is like a different finger print, never quite the same as the one before — a new day, a new group, different weather, and a route that might vary depending on what is blooming, what is in season, or where the coolest dogs, cats or parrots are.
+Each bike tour in Key West is like a different finger print, never quite the same as the one before — a new day, a new group, different weather, and a route that might vary depending on what is blooming, what is in season, or where the coolest dogs, cats, or parrots are.

 Like an orangutan fading deeper into the forest to avoid the encroachment of civilization, this is how my tour is designed.
-We will travel the back streets, the out of the way places, away from the daily bluster of everyday traffic.
-Not only will we see the unique styles of the homes of old Key West, but we will look above as well, where a splendid array of bird life make their daily appearance: ospreys, migratory hawks and falcons; ocean birds like frigates, pelicans and cormorants; land cruisers like egrets, ibis, or a great white heron.
+We travel the back streets, the out of the way places, away from the daily bluster of everyday traffic.
+Not only do we see the unique styles of the homes of old Key West, but we look above as well, where a splendid array of bird life make their daily appearance: ospreys, migratory hawks, and falcons; ocean birds like frigates, pelicans, and cormorants; land cruisers like egrets, ibis, or a great white heron.

 I never go anywhere without my trusty machete.
-One of the signature plants of the tropics is the coconut palm and I will surely stop to cut open a good sampling of this magical tree’s fruit.
-You’ll get to taste its sweet water and delectable meat fresh from the source.
-When key limes are in season, we will gather a few and “put de’ lime in de’ coconut”, just as the song suggests.
+One of the signature plants of the tropics is the coconut palm and I surely stop to cut open a good sampling of this magical tree’s fruit on my tour.
+You get to taste its sweet water and delectable meat fresh from the source.
+When key limes are in season, we will gather a few and “put de’ lime in de’ coconut,” just as the song suggests.
 Could life be any better than that?